Fort William and Mary: Fort Constitution

 In the mid-1890s the United States War Department's Board of Fortifications launched large-scale improvements of seacoast fortifications known as the Endicott Program.
 Construction began on Battery Farnsworth in 1897, part of the larger surrounding Coast Defenses of Portsmouth, that included nearby Fort Stark and Fort Foster in Kittery opposite the harbor mouth to the north.
 Sited below the hill on which the ruins of the former Walbach Tower of 1814 stand, the reinforced-concrete installation was built partly below ground in a deep trench as the new protective style required.
 It featured two 8-inch (203 mm) M1888 guns on recently developed disappearing carriages.

 Named for Union Army Brigadier General Elon J. Farnsworth (1837–1863), killed at the Battle of Gettysburg during the Civil War, the battery was completed in 1899, a year after the successful conclusion of the Spanish-American War.

 It was joined in 1904 by the construction of adjacent Battery Hackleman, built primarily to defend a newly created underwater minefield against enemy minesweepers.
 Named for Union General Pleasant A. Hackleman, it had two 3-inch (76 mm) M1903 guns on pedestal mounts.

 The pair of fortifications were similar to numerous other Endicott-style defenses built during the late 1890s and early 1900s on river mouths, harbors, and bays outside of major cities along the Eastern Seaboard and Gulf of Mexico.

 After the American entry into World War I in April 1917, many guns were removed from coast defenses for shipment across the Atlantic Ocean to potential service on the Western Front.
 Both 8-inch guns of Battery Farnsworth were removed in October 1917 for use as railway artillery.
 In 1920 a mine casemate was built next to Battery Farnsworth to replace a similar facility at nearby Fort Stark.

 During World War II (1939/1941-1945), Battery Hackleman's 3-inch guns were sent to a new battery of the same name further south at Fort H. G. Wright on Fisher's Island, New York.
 They were replaced by two 3-inch (76 mm) M1902 guns taken from Battery Hays (named for Union Army General Alexander Hays, killed at the Civil War Battle of the Wilderness) at Fort Stark.
 In 1940–1944 the Harbor Defenses of Portsmouth were garrisoned by the 22nd Coast Artillery Regiment of the U.S. Army, and a mine observation station was built atop Battery Farnsworth.
 Following the surrender of the Axis powers, Battery Hackleman was disarmed by 1948 and the fort was turned over to the Coast Guard.
 Battery Hackleman was eventually demolished, but Battery Farnsworth can still be seen as part of the subsequent state park.

 The Fort Constitution site was given back to the State of New Hampshire by the American military in 1961 and turned into a state park.
 It was listed on the National Register of Historic Places in 1973.
+As of 2025 the park is temporarily closed.